How Business Rates are calculated?

 From 1 April 2020 the national non-domestic multiplier is 51.2p and the small business non-domestic multiplier is 49.9p.
 (From 1 April 2019 the national non-domestic multiplier was 50.4p and the small business non-domestic multiplier was 49.1p).

 The rateable value of your property broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-Until 31 March 2017, the rateable values will be based on a valuation date of 1 April 2008.
-From 1 April 2017, the rateable values will be based on the valuation date of 1 April 2015.
+For the revaluation that came into effect on 1st April 2017, this date was set as 1st April 2015.

 Business Rates Instalments

-Payment of business rate bills is automatically set on a 10-monthly cycle.
+Payment of Business Rates bills is automatically set on a 10-monthly cycle.
 However, the Government has put in place regulations that allow businesses to require their council to enable payments to be made through 12 monthly instalments.
-If you wish to take up this offer, you should contact Oldham Councils Business Rates Department as soon as possible.
+If you wish to take up this offer, you should contact Oldham Council’s Business Rates Department as soon as possible.